vogtb/spreadsheet/README.md

 For example 64 tbs to a qt.

-### Sheet.ts and parser.js should be able to concatenate strings
+### Sheet.ts and parser.js should be able to concatenate criteria and values
 E.g. `=COUNTIFS(A7:A24, ">6", B7:B24, "<"&DATE(1969,7,20))`